cite-architecture/CitableCorpus.jl/docs/src/index.md

 # CitableCorpus.jl

-The CitableCorpus.jl package defines functions for working with two structures:  a `CitableNode` and a `CitableTextCorpus`.
+The CitableCorpus.jl package defines functions for working with:

-A `CitableNode` associates a `CtsUrn` with a string value for the content of the passage.
+- `CitableNode`s, associating a `CtsUrn` with a string value for the content of the passage

-A `CitableTextCorpus` is a wrapper around a vector of `CitableNode`s.
+- a `CitableTextCorpus`, containing an ordered list of `CitableNodes`
+- a `CatalogedText` containing catalog information for a single citable text document